 - Theory, Ethnography and Research

-- Classics Option
+- Anthropology Option

-In your third year, you may write an Anthropology Dissertation (10,000 words, 40 credits) or take an Independent Study (5,000 words, 20 credits) and Anthropology Options.
+Anthropology: In your third year, you may write an Anthropology Dissertation (10,000 words, 40 credits) or take an Independent Study (5,000 words, 20 credits) and Anthropology Options.

 The highlight of the final year in Classics is your dissertation: a substantial research project, developed in collaboration with your supervisor, on a subject of special interest to you.
 In addition to this, you make free choices from our unique range of options.
 If you studied a language, you have now gained expertise in this, and are able to read and translate a wide repertoire of texts.